I will start off with some definitions:

 1.

-you used as an attributive adjective): Your jacket is in that closet.
+(a form of the possessive case of you used as an attributive adjective): Your jacket is in that closet.
 I like your idea.
 Compare yours.

 2.